15% off €35

 And that’s where synthetic versions of HA come in, which are applied topically and designed to draw water into the skin, leading to a plumper and fresher-looking complexion.

 Like, squalane, it can also be applied to sensitive, as well as mature skin, with the main benefits being improved skin elasticity, skin repair, and helps to combat free radicals.

 Unlike HA, which boosts skin’s water content, squalene is a mega-hydrator that acts as a barrier to keep moisture locked in so skin stays soft, supple and plump for longer.

 However, over time natural squalene levels start to drop, just like HA does.
 But it can be replenished with squalane that’s been harvested from plant-based sources, such as rice bran and olives.

 Whether squalane is more effective than HA and vice versa comes down to personal choice.
 Both deliver supreme moisturising and replenishing results.

 You can even, if you want to, apply both of them to your skin.
 Use hyaluronic acid to hydrate and then apply some squalane to seal in moisture and maximise moisture retention.

 What’s not to love about squalane?!
 It’s essentially a dose of the skin’s natural moisturiser that’s been bottled up for you to use to help maintain your squalene levels, as well as generally quench your skin.

-What’s more, because it’s a natural moisturiser, you can use it twice a day in an oil, serum or moisturiser form.
-Plus, you can apply it directly to your face, after water-based treatments and before moisturiser.
+And because it’s a natural moisturiser, you can use it twice a day in an oil, serum or moisturiser form.
+You can also apply it directly to your face, after water-based treatments and before moisturiser.